OPS-E2E-PPE/VBA-Docs/api/Word.Shape.Left.md

 keywords: vbawd10.chm161480815
 f1_keywords:
 - vbawd10.chm161480815
-ms.prod: word
 api_name:
 - Word.Shape.Left
 ms.assetid: 9c14ebc2-70fa-027b-63f0-6e44e60f8eed
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Shape.Left property (Word)

 Returns or sets a **Single** that represents the horizontal position, measured in points, of the specified shape or shape range.
 Can also be any valid **[WdShapePosition](Word.WdShapePosition.md)** constant.
 Read/write.

 ## Syntax

 _expression_.**Left**

 _expression_ Required.
-A variable that represents a '[Shape](Word.Shape.md)' object.
+A variable that represents a **[Shape](Word.Shape.md)** object.

 ## Remarks

 The position of a shape is measured from the upper-left corner of the shape's bounding box to the shape's anchor.
 The **RelativeHorizontalPosition** property controls whether the anchor is positioned alongside a character, column, margin, or the edge of the page.

 ## Example